 “When John Peterson and I won the Fort Frances Canadian Bass Championship on Rainy Lake in July 2014, we caught 12 of the 15 fish we weighed in on a ½-ounce Reed-Runner® Tandem Spinnerbait.
 I never go lighter than a half-ounce because I want to be able to fish the bait fast and trigger reaction strikes.”

 In clear water, a spinnerbait in the white shad pattern is the way to go, he explains, but if the water has some stain to it, gold blades are his top choice.
 “We always use gold blades on Rainy, either in the pumpkin or crawfish pattern, because of the stained water,” he says.

-  Though Gussy loves to sling blades, he’s never without a back-up lure like a Northland Impulse® 3.5-Inch Tube.
+Though Gussy loves to sling blades, he’s never without a backup lure like a 3.5-Inch soft plastic tube.
 “I use it in a number of situations,” he says.
 “For example, when a smallmouth misses a topwater or spinnerbait, the tube is a great follow-up lure.
-I also cast it to specific targets, like a visible boulder, log or dock.
+I also cast it to specific targets, like a visible boulder, log, or dock.
 A small-profile tube such as this one is like an ‘after-dinner mint’ for these fish—something they seldom pass up.”